fasttime/Polytype/readme.md

 }
 ```

+**Note:** In TypeScript, the syntax `super.class(DirectBaseClass).member` cannot be used to access
+protected instance members, so it is currently not possible to disambiguate between protected
+instance members having the same name in different base classes.

-### Static methods and accessors
+### Static methods and properties

-Static methods and accessors are inherited, too.
+Static methods and property accessors are inherited, too.

 ```js
 ColoredCircle.areSameColor(c1, c2)